- Infrastructure setup: EKS cluster, RDS Postgres instance, and TLS certificate

 Create DNS record

 Opal creates an ALB as part of its deployment (assuming you used the pre-packaged K8s ingress).
-As a final step, create a CNAME DNS record mapping your desired hostname to the ALB's hostname.
+As a final step, create a CNAME DNS record mapping your desired hostname to the ALB’s hostname.
+Generally, you can get the hostname of the ALB created as part of the Opal deployment by runningkubectl get ingress -A.

 Once your DNS record is created, you should now be able to access Opal at your desired hostname.
 Log in and invite your team!